-When building a ministry, developing a dynamic worship culture can be challenging.
-From constructing ensembles to integrating musicians into leadership roles, no question, the ‘how to’ on facilitating ignitable liturgy is worth discussion.
+When building a youth ministry, facilitating a dynamic worship culture can be a challenging, if not, grinding experience.
+From constructing ensembles to developing musicians, the road to ignitable liturgy is often far from ‘yellow brick’.

 1. Extend the invitation.